Risk Overview

 Actions to Reduce Risk

 - Manage the pace of generator retirements until there is certainty that replacement resources can meet expected increases in energy use.
+Flexible, on-demand resources such as natural-gas are crucial for addressing the intermittent nature of weather dependent generation.

 - Adapt grid operations and planning for resource adequacy to account for growing demand and energy risks at all hours of the year.